osaetinevbuoma/RESTHttpService/README.md

 Code signature for **get** and **delete** requests:

 ```
+// headerParameters can be set as null if extra headers are not needed
 JsonHttpService.get(String remoteUrl, Map<String, String> headerParameters, boolean sslConnection)
 JsonHttpService.delete(String remoteUrl, Map<String, String> headerParameters, boolean sslConnection)
 ```